Part Five – Every Change is a Second Chance:

-It is, therefore, best to have some language to describe yourself, your community, and what you want to do to it or have it do to you because if you do not have these insights, this is the point when change becomes regressive.
+Therefore, it is best to have some language to describe yourself, your community, and what you want to do to it or have it do to you because if you do not have these insights, this is the point when change becomes regressive.
 There are a lot of neat ways to keep from going backward.
-I like digging into change models, but it is equally important to look internally in a know thyself to know others’ kind of way.
-There is a “thyself” one you can use for just $50.00, or less in bulk if you are already in a never doubt group.
+I like digging into change models, but it is equally important to look internally in the know thyself to know others’ kind of way.
+There is a “thyself” one you can use for just $50.00 or less in bulk if you are already in a never doubt group.
 Buying your own Myers-Briggs report allows you to acquire a four-letter MBIT type as listed below.
 You can explore that idea further (here).

 - Inspector – ISTJ

 - Counselor – INFJ

 - Supervisor – ESTJ